 If you’re planning your trip to the country that stretches along the equator between Oceania and southeast Asia, and are looking for inspiration on what to put in your itinerary, go ahead and read what travel bloggers answered when asked where to go in Indonesia.
 Indonesia is huge, varied and distributed among island-like massive geographical units.
 It is recommendable that you have an idea of the places you want to explore and your moves with due advance.
 But first, find out what places other travelers found irresistible in terms of landscape, wildlife, beaches, and adventure.
-Pointed all the locations in the map.

 WHERE TO GO IN INDONESIA IN THE SULAWESI REGION

 Few people go to Sulawesi, and even fewer venture to this island’s remote northeasternmost tip, where the incredible Tangkoko National Park is.
 Sandwiched between low hills and a volcanic black beach, this national park is home to the endemic black crested macaque and the tarsier, the world’s smallest primate.
 The most popular thing to do at Tangkoko is obviously taking a guided walk into the jungle, looking for these unique animals.
 Most guides are able to point you to the direction of the “tarsius tree”, set in a clearing inside the reserve, where these cute primates sleep during the day or roam around in search for groups of black crested macaques, which are quite tame and friendly — but don’t touch them.
 The park also has hundreds of species of birds, other mammals such as Sulawesi’s endemic bear cuscus, and the babi rusa, one of the strangest wild boars ever existed.